Axway/api-builder-docs/content/en/docs/guide_openapi/upgrading.md

 Before upgrading, we recommend the following:

-1. Read this guide and get familiar with the [known differences](#known-differences) between Swagger endpoints and the new **OpenAPI**.
+1. Read this guide and get familiar with the [known differences](#known-differences) between Swagger endpoints and the new **OpenAPI** flow-trigger.
 For most applications, this upgrade should be very simple.
 1. Ensure that your application currently works as expected, and that all code paths are covered by tests.
 It will be much easier to test any change, including upgrades, if adequate tests are in place.
-1. Back up your application.
+1. Ensure your application is committed under source control, or backed up.

 Open a command prompt and change to the directory of the {{% variables/apibuilder_prod_name %}} project that you wish to upgrade.
 Note that this command will upgrade your application, and re-install your `node_modules` using npm.
 If you do not want this, then you can provide the `--no-install` option: